MAPC/perfect-fit-staging/README.md

 `jekyll serve`

 ## Deployment
-`git push heroku master`
-Go to the Siteleaf CMS and sync

-For content changes, manage through Siteleaf
+For deployment we are using GitHub Pages.
+Push to the GitHub pages branch and GitHub should automatically build the site.